-Although unnecessary for a straight-forwards application of biased sampling one might choose to further require that $P_e$ admit a $\Lambda$-density; equivalent to the requirement that its distribution function, $G_e(e^\prime) = \int_{-\infty}^{e^\prime} \{dP_e(e)\}$, be everywhere differentiable.
-For a continuous likelihood function we can be assured of this provided that $L(y|\theta)$ at no place holds constant over a set of non-zero measure with respect to $P_\theta$---the same limitation on its $\delta$ `function' definition.
+Although unnecessary for a straightforward application of biased sampling, one might choose to further require that $P_e$ admit a $\Lambda$-density, equivalent to the requirement that its distribution function, $G_e(e^\prime) = \int_{-\infty}^{e^\prime} \{dP_e(e)\}$, be everywhere differentiable.
+For a continuous likelihood function we can be assured of this provided that $L(y|\theta)$ at no place holds constant over a set of nonzero measures with respect to $P_\theta$---the same limitation on its $\delta$ ``function'' definition.
 If so, we may write the marginal likelihood integral as \citet{hab12},

-Estimation of $g_e(e)$ (or in fact the general measure, $P_e$) can of course be accomplished via biased sampling given iids draws from a series of $w(e)$-weighted versions of $g_e$, and indeed this is the justification of the DoS algorithm---seen as the limiting case of the weighted histogram analysis method \citep{fer89} with bin size approaching zero---given by \citet{tan12}.
-The derivation of the recursive update formula (Equation \ref{Zupdates}) presented by \citet{hab12} for the DoS is alternatively via a novel functional analysis procedure for optimization of the log-likelihood of an empirical energy histogram; however, as with Geyer's RLR derivation this approach does not lead to an uncertainty estimate or CLT for the output $\hat{Z}_k$.
+Estimation of $g_e(e)$ (or in fact the general measure, $P_e$) can of course be accomplished via biased sampling given i.i.d.'s draws from a series of $w(e)$-weighted versions of $g_e$, and, indeed, this is the justification of the DoS algorithm---seen as the limiting case of the weighted histogram analysis method (\citep{fer89}) with bin size approaching zero---given by \citet{tan12}.
+The derivation of the recursive update formula [Equation (\ref{Zupdates})] presented by \citet{hab12} for the DoS is alternatively via a novel functional analysis procedure for optimization of the log-likelihood of an empirical energy histogram; however, as with Geyer's RLR derivation, this approach does not lead to an uncertainty estimate or CLT for the output $\hat{Z}_k$.

-\subsubsection{Relation to Nested Sampling}
+\subsubsection{Relation to nested sampling}

-The nested sampling identity \citep{ski06},
+The nested sampling identity (\citep{ski06}),